lceberg/Vuese-Cases/readme.md

 ----
 ## About

-Example application interfaces build with [Vue.js](http://vuejs.org/).
+Example application interfaces built with [Vue.js](http://vuejs.org/).

 Any contributions are welcome and highly anticipated !